realA10001986/Time-Circuits-Display/README.md

 In order to connect your TCD to your WiFi network, all you need to do is either to click on one of the networks listed at the top or to enter a __WiFi network name (SSID)__, and optionally a __passwort__ (WPAx).

->By default, the FC requests an IP address via DHCP.
-However, you can also configure a static IP for the FC by entering the IP, netmask, gateway and DNS server.
+>By default, the TCD requests an IP address via DHCP.
+However, you can also configure a static IP for the TCD by entering the IP, netmask, gateway and DNS server.
 All four fields must be filled for a valid static IP configuration.
 If you want to stick to DHCP, leave those four fields empty.

-##### &#9654; Erase Saved WiFi Network
+##### &#9654; Forget Saved WiFi Network

-Clicking this button (and selecting "yes" in the confirmation dialog) erases the currently saved WiFi network connection and reboots the device; it will restart in "access point" (AP) mode.
+Clicking this button (and selecting "yes" in the confirmation dialog) deletes the currently saved WiFi network (SSID and password) and reboots the device; it will restart in "access point" (AP) mode.
 See [here](#connecting-to-a-wifi-network).

 ##### &#9654; Hostname